ceres-solver/ceres-solver/docs/source/index.rst

 ..
-Ceres Solver documentation master file, created by sphinx-quickstart on Sat Jan 19 00:07:33 2013.
+Ceres Solver documentation master file, crea`%ted by sphinx-quickstart on Sat Jan 19 00:07:33 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.